digital-fabric/polyphony/docs/design-principles.md

 ## The History of Polyphony

-Polyphony started as an experiment, but over about two years of slow, jerky evolution turned into something I'm really excited to share with the Ruby community.
-Polyphony's design is both similar and different than the projects mentioned above.
+Polyphony started as an experiment, but over about three years of slow, jerky evolution turned into something I'm really excited to share with the Ruby community.
+Polyphony's design is both similar to and different than the projects mentioned above.

-Polyphony today as nothing like the way it began.
+Polyphony today looks nothing like the way it began.
 A careful examination of the [CHANGELOG](https://github.com/digital-fabric/polyphony/blob/master/CHANGELOG.md) would show how Polyphony explored not only different event reactor designs, but also different API designs incorporating various concurrent paradigms such as